Gary Webb: Early life and education

 Webb was born in Corona, California.
 His father was a Marine sergeant, and the family moved frequently, as his career took him to new assignments.
 When Webb's father retired from the Marines, the family settled in a suburb of Indianapolis, where Webb and his brother attended high school.

-After high school, Webb attended an Indianapolis community college on a scholarship until his family moved to Cincinnati.
-He then transferred to nearby Northern Kentucky University.
+After high school, Webb attended a community college in Indianapolis on a scholarship until his family moved to Cincinnati, when he then transferred to nearby Northern Kentucky University.

 Webb first began writing for the student newspaper at his college in Indianapolis.
 After transferring to Northern Kentucky, he entered its journalism program and wrote for the school paper, The Northerner.
 Although he attended Northern Kentucky for four years, he did not finish his degree.
 Instead, he found work in 1978 as a reporter at the Kentucky Post, a local paper affiliated with the larger Cincinnati Post.
-In 1979, Webb married Susan Bell; the couple eventually had three children.
+In 1979, Webb married Susan Bell; the couple went on to have three children.

-Early career
+Career

-Webb's first major investigative work appeared in 1980, when the Cincinnati Post published "The Coal Connection," a seventeen-part series by Webb and Post reporter Thomas Scheffey.
+Webb's first major investigative work appeared in 1980, when The Cincinnati Post published "The Coal Connection," a seventeen-part series by Webb and Post reporter Thomas Scheffey.
 The series, which examined the murder of a coal company president with ties to organized crime, won the national Investigative Reporters and Editors Award for reporting from a small newspaper.

 In 1983, Webb moved to the Cleveland Plain Dealer, where he continued doing investigative work.
 A 1985 series, "Doctoring the Truth," uncovered problems in the State Medical Board and led to an Ohio House investigation which resulted in major revisions to the state Medical Practice Act.
 Webb then moved to the paper's statehouse bureau, where he covered statewide issues and won numerous regional journalism awards.
 In 1984, Webb wrote a story titled “Driving Off With Profits” which claimed that the promoters of a race in Cleveland paid themselves nearly a million dollars from funds that should have gone to the city of Cleveland.
 The article resulted in a lawsuit against Webb's paper which the plaintiffs won.
 A jury awarded the plaintiffs over 13 million dollars and the case was later settled.
 In 1986, Webb wrote an article saying that the Chief Justice of the Ohio Supreme Court, Frank D. Celebrezze accepted contributions from groups with organized crime connections.
 Celebrezze eventually sued the Plain Dealer and won an undisclosed out of court settlement.

 In 1988, Webb was recruited by the San Jose Mercury News, which was looking for an investigative reporter.
 He was assigned to its Sacramento bureau, where he was allowed to choose most of his own stories.
 As part of The Mercury News team that covered the 1989 Loma Prieta earthquake, Webb and his colleague Pete Carey wrote a story examining the causes of the collapse of the Cypress Street Viaduct.
 The Mercury Newss coverage of the earthquake won its staff the Pulitzer Prize for General News Reporting in 1990.